dissidentone/bgen2/README.md

 ## 💻 Contributing
 If you want to contribute to the development, feel free to open a PR or fork the repo! 💪

+## License
+This project is licensed under the [Apache 2.0](LICENSE) license.
+You can use it but you can't sell it as your own. 😎🔥